chenningg/OODP-MOBLIMA-Design-Project/README.md

 Reviews can be accessed after you have selected a movie.

 You have to make a booking before you can check booking history.
 Showtimes on both Staff and Customer side can be accessed after accessing the movie you want to view/edit/add/remove the showtime for.

-## Closing Words
-Thank you for using our application.